 Let $I$ be an instance of \popun\ or \poprob\ with $G=(A,B,E)$ and $\mathcal{L}$ denote the set of possible preference profiles.
 Let $M$ be a matching.
 First, we extend $G$ to be a complete bipartite graph by adding all missing edges.
 Call this new graph $H$.
 Then, we create a weight function $w:E(H)\to \mathbb{Z}$ as follows.
 For each $e=(a,b)\in E$, we let $w(e)=\vote^*_a(M(a),e)+\vote^*_b(M(b),e)$.
 Here, $M(a)$ is the edge incident to $a$, if there is any, otherwise it is $\emptyset$.
 Furthermore, $\vote_a^*(g,f)$ is defined to be $-1$, if there is a possible preference list, where $a$ prefers his partner in $f$, $0$ if $g=f$ and $+1$, if $a$ always prefers his partner in $g$ (so in the $k$-robust case, this corresponds to that partner being at least $(k+1)$-better).
 For an edge $e=(a,b)\notin E$, we let $w(e)=\vote_a^*(M(a),\emptyset )+\vote_b^*(M(b),\emptyset )$ (here $\vote_a^*(M(a),\emptyset )=+1$, except the case when $M(a)=\emptyset$, when it is $0$).

 We claim that $M$ is popular, if and only the minimum weight perfect matching in $H$ has weight at least $0$.
 Indeed, for any perfect matching $N'$ of $H$, if we let $N=N'\cap E$, then $w(N')$ is exactly $\min_{L\in \mathcal{L}}\Dvote^L(M,N)$ by the definition of the weights and the fact that since $N'$ is perfect, we count the smallest possible vote for every agent in $A\cup B$ exactly once.
 Hence, $M$ is popular, if and only if there is no perfect matching $N'\subset E$ such that $w(N')<0$.
-This can be verified in polynomial-time with various methods.
+This can be verified in polynomial-time with various methods, e.g., with the Hungarian method~\cite{kuhn1955hungarian}.

 For the case of \domun\ and \domrob, we can decide similarly if $M$ is certainly popular, and if not, then conclude that it is not certainly dominant.